jusJk/capstone21/python_backend/database/lpdlprnet/lpdlprnet_explainability_dynamic.md

 The picture below explains the importance of each chunk of image in the prediction.

-These importance values are calculated using the variance in confidence scores from dropping out the respective chunks of the image from repeated requests to Triton inference server.
+These importance values are calculated using the variance in confidence scores from dropping out chunks of the image from many repeated requests to the inference server.
+In the plot below, red boxes are boxes whose exclusion reduces confidence score, while blue boxes are boxes whose exclusion increases the confidence score.
+The more intense the color, the stronger the effect.

 ![placeholder4](%placeholder4%)